hackages/hackday_introduction_docker_kubernetes/exo3/README.md

 ### 2) Building a nodejs application

 Based on the nodejs files, try to build an app using redis, mongodb and nginx as loadbalancer.

 The nginx configuration is already done.

 Please, try to follow the below schema :

 Tips, you can create a dockerfile per container.

 While running the application should be like this :

+![node] (./images/node.PNG)

 ### 3) Building a python/flask application

 Based on the python files (especially app.py), try to build an app using redis, mongodb and nginx as loadbalancer.

 The nginx configuration is already done.

 Please, try to follow the below schema :

 Tips, you can create a dockerfile per container.

 When it's running the application should be like this :

+![flask] (./images/flask.PNG)